dtaskai/BloodDonationDB/README.md

 # BloodDonationDB
-A database designed for a blood donation system, made as a homework project for my Databases II. course
+An Oracle/PLSQL database designed for a blood donation system, made as a homework project for my Databases II. course